How Can You Survive a Nuclear Attack?

 This infographic from FEMA goes more in depth in its coverage of how buildings can shield you.
 Numbers represent a dose reduction factor.
 A dose reduction factor of 10 indicates that a person in that area would receive 1/10th of the dose of a person in the open.
 A dose reduction factor of 200 indicates that a person in that area would receive 1/200th of the dose of a person out in the open.

 Getting stuck outside once the fallout begins to land is going to leave you in a bad spot.
-You should try to cover your mouth and nose.
+You should try to cover your mouth and nose with a cloth or article of clothing.
 Any contaminated particulates you breathe in are going to get lodged in your lungs and nose, continuously radiating you from the inside out.
 Get to cover as soon as you can.
 Once you’re in cover, try to gently brush any dust or other contamination off of you.
-If you have running water, try to rinse it off yourself.
+If you have running water, try to rinse it off of yourself.

 It’s hard to figure out how much radiation you may have absorbed by this point.
-If you begin vomiting from the radiation, that’s a sure sign that you have pretty severe radiation poisoning that has a good chance of being fatal.
+If you begin vomiting from the radiation, that’s a sure sign that you have pretty severe radiation poisoning.
 Even if you survive, the chances of long term cancers like leukemia are very high.
 Prussian blue will decrease the level of radiation in your body if you can find some.

 Prussian blue reduces the biological half-life of cesium from 110 days to around 30 days and it reduces the biological half-life of thallium from 8 days to about 3 days.
 This doesn’t mean that the radiation isn’t going to affect you, but it could give you a chance of making it.